lit/lit/packages/labs/router/README.md

 #### `goto()`

-`goto(url: string)` is a programmatic navigation API.
+`goto(pathname: string)` is a programmatic navigation API.
 It takes full URLs for top-level navigation and relative URLs for navigation within a nested route space.

 `goto(name: string, params: object)` _(not implemented)_ allows navigation via named routes.
 The name and params are scoped to the Routes object it's called on, though nested routes can be triggered by a "tail" parameter - the match of a trailing `/*` parameter (See tail groups).

-`goto()` returns a Promise that resolves when any triggered async `enter()` callbacks have completed.
+`goto()` _(not implemented)_ returns a Promise that resolves when any triggered async `enter()` callbacks have completed.

 #### `link()`